boku-stat/ClusteringRainfall/README.md

 This repository is organized to "work like an `R` package", that is to say we follow all necessary conventions to simulate it as an `R` package via `devtools::load_all()`:

-    - Ee make use of a dummy DESCRIPTION file,
+ - We make use of a dummy DESCRIPTION file,
  - All necessary functions are stored in the `R/` folder,
  - All analysis script are placed in a subfolder of `inst/` (in our case we have opted for `inst/scripts/`), where they are named and numbered by their specific step in the workflow.
  - Running the analyses will create a `data/` folder, Note that function documentations are written in `roxygen2` syntax.
 This means that you can create minimalistic help pages (stored in a `man/` folder) to them by running `roxygen2::roxygenise()` or `devtools::document()` from within this repository.

 ## How to use this repository